-The topic of RAW vs JPEG image format is one of the never-ending debates in photography.
-Some photographers say shoot in RAW, while others say shoot in JPEG.
-What is the RAW format in digital photography and what are its advantages and disadvantages when compared to JPEG?
-Having a thorough understanding of file formats and their differences is essential for photographers in order to make the right choices when going through camera settings.
+The Raw vs JPEG debate is one of the never-ending wars in photography.
+Some photographers say shoot in Raw, while others say shoot in JPEG.
+What is the Raw format in digital photography and what are its advantages and disadvantages when compared to JPEG?

 Sounds familiar?
-If you are in a similar situation, do not make the mistake of abandoning RAW as I once did and read on.
+If you are in a similar situation, do not make the mistake of thinking Raw offers no advantages and abandoning Raw.
 You truly need to understand all the advantages and disadvantages of both formats before making this important decision, because you might be sorry that you didn’t later.